jagascript/jagascript-transpiler/README.md

 # jagascript-transpiler

-A command line tools to transpile jagascript files to javascript
+A command line tool to transpile jagascript files to javascript.